The Foundation Staff

 Head of "Societal Transformations", responsible for old and non-European languages and cultures as well as for (European) ethnology.
 Up to now, Adelheid Wessler supervised collection-based research projects at museums as well as cooperations between Africa and Germany.

 Background: Studies of social anthropology, sociology and political science in Bonn and Cologne, PhD on "Museale Repräsentationen des Selbst und des Anderen im (De-) Kolonisierungsprozess Namibias".
 Longer research stays abroad, e.g. in Bolivia and Namibia and participation in various (international) exhibition projects.
 Professional background includes working for the Lower Saxony State Museum Hannover and the University of Cologne.

 Background: Silke Bertram studied geography and geosciences, with a Master's degree from the University of Uppsala/Sweden, and received her PhD from the University of Wuerzburg in the framework of the research training group "Geoscience Research in Africa.
 Geological and Geographical Processes at the Continental Margin of Southwest Africa".
 She previously held positions as coordinator for study affairs at the Department of Geosciences at the University of Bremen and as officer for science policy, research funding and EU affairs at the Ministry for Science and Culture of Lower Saxony.

-Program Director in the funding team „Challenges – for Academia and Society“, has been in charge of projects in the sciences and various Fellowships.
+In charge of projects in the sciences and various Fellowships.